A daily blog of my robotics journey in SF, Summer 2025

 Tuesday, 6th of May

-- I found this project where someone built two robots playing chess against each other.
-He seems to be using digital markers on the video, together with an ACT model, to teach the robot where to lift the pieces.
-This is the second SO-100 chess project I'm seeing, in addition to this one.
+I found this project where someone built two robots that play chess against each other.
+They use digital markers + an ACT model to teach where to lift pieces.
+This is the second SO-100 chess project I’ve seen, besides this one.

-- I read the π0 paper from Physical Intelligence.
-The most interesting things I learnt were:
+I read the π0 paper from Physical Intelligence.
+Key takeaways:

 Aloha paper + new chess recording